 TNB’s Board of Directors is responsible for identifying the risks to which TNB is exposed in relation to its activities and ensuring that proper mandates, policies, authority levels, risk frameworks and systems are in place and functioning effectively.
 The Board of Directors encourages the taking of controlled risks, exploring new opportunities and the use of innovative approaches to further strengthen the internal control framework.

-The Board oversees the establishment of authority hierarchies (delegated financial authorities and devolved responsibilities) job descriptions, specific policies and work instructions and other devices and control mechanisms.
+The Board oversees the establishment of authority hierarchies (delegated financial authorities and devolved responsibilities) and specific policies and control mechanisms.
 Material non-compliance with prescribed procedures constitutes in itself an unacceptable risk with zero tolerance and clearly communicated accountability.

 Staff appraisals, promotional activities and other communication methods present further opportunities for conveying either directly or implicitly the corporate values of TNB.

-The Board’s mandate is to oversee the conduct of TNB's affairs by working with and through Management.
-The Board determines particularly:
+The Board’s mandate is to oversee the conduct of TNB's affairs by working with and through Management in particular in matters concerning:

 whilst more detailed operational policy statements and standard operating procedures are developed by Management.